ibm-cloud-docs/EventStreams/using_kafka_api.md

 </dependency>
 ```

-If Gradle is used in build system, add the following information to the file `build.gradle` in the dependencies section.
+If Gradle is used in the build system, add the following information to the `build.gradle` file in the dependencies section.

 ```gradle
 implementation com.ibm.cloud.eventstreams:oauth-client:2.0.+
 ```

-{{site.data.keyword.iamlong}} Identity Service supports multiple ways to generate bearer token, two of which are supported by this oauth client library.
+The {{site.data.keyword.iamlong}} Identity Service supports multiple ways to generate a bearer token, two of which are supported by this oauth client library.

-- API key.
+- API key
-- Trusted profile and compute resource token.
+- Trusted profile and compute resource token

 #### Using SASL OAUTHBEARER with API key
+{: #using_sasl_oauthbearer_api}

-Use the following strings and properties in addition to the mandatory `bootstrap.servers` and any specific producer/consumer/admin setting.
+Use the following strings and properties in addition to the mandatory `bootstrap.servers` property and any specific producer, consumer, and admin setting.

 ```properties
 security.protocol=SASL_SSL